Converg3nce/matic-docs/docs/staking/validator-contracts/deploying-contracts.md

 ### Almost Done!

-The `contractAddresses.json` file should be stored somewhere where you can read it again because we need to add contract addresses to `heimdall-config`
+The `contractAddresses.json` file should be stored somewhere where you can read it again because we need to add contract addresses to `heimdall-config`.